Scientists view a rare multiple quasar imaging event caused by the effects of a cloud of ionized gas in the Milky Way Galaxy.

 The multiple-imaging event came as other telescopes detected variations in the radio brightness of the quasar, caused, the astronomers said, by scattering of the waves.

 The scientists’ analysis indicates that the quasar’s radio waves were bent by a turbulent cloud of charged gas nearly 5,000 light-years from Earth in the direction of the constellation Cygnus.
-The cloud’s size is roughly comparable to the distance between the Sun and Mercury, and the cloud is moving through space at about 56 kilometers per second.
+The cloud’s size is roughly comparable to the distance between the Sun and Mercury, and the cloud is moving through space at about 56 kilometers (35 miles) per second.

 Monitoring of 2023+335 over time may yield more such events, the scientists said, allowing them to learn additional details both about the process by which the waves are scattered and about the gas that does the scattering.
 Other quasars that are seen through similar regions of the Milky Way also may show this behavior.